MolecularBioDiversityLab/OrgaMiner/README.md

 **IMPORTANT NOTE**: When installing GetOrganelle, the preferred databases must be installed by using `get_organelle_config.py --add {database}` command.
 Check [GetOrganelle github page](https://github.com/Kinggerm/GetOrganelle) for further guidance.

-**IMPORTANT NOTE**: Before running the script, please replace 'youremail@example.com' in the 5th line of check.py and reference.py with your email address for the Entrez.email parameter.
+**IMPORTANT NOTE**: Before running the script, please replace 'youremail@example.com' in the 5th line of check.py and reference.py with your own email address for the Entrez.email parameter.

-**WARNING**: Using `-–remove` option will cause all fastq files to be deleted permanently.
+**WARNING**: Using `-–remove-all` option will cause all fastq files to be deleted permanently.
 Use with caution.

 **NOTE**: Using mamba for installation of the dependencies is highly recommended.